Skip to the content

 UK NI Scotland Wales

-There are many different technology products and services, some provided through health services or local authorities or some which can be purchased directly.
+There are many different technology products and services to help people stay safe and more independent at home.
+Some are provided through health services or local authorities or some can be purchased directly.

-Many social care departments offer technology solutions (they may call them telecare and telehealth), to older and disabled people receiving them as part of their care and support package.
-Alternatively, they may also suggest where to find them, or you can use the list below.
+Many social care departments offer technology solutions (sometimes called telecare and telehealth), to older and disabled people receiving them as part of their care and support package.
+Alternatively, they may also suggest where to find them, or you can take a look at our suggestions below.

 Finding products

-There are website and online retailers/marketplaces that provide information and sell a range of technology products and services relating to help with everyday challenges and health conditions.
+There are websites and online retailers or marketplaces that provide information and sell a range of technology products and services relating to help with everyday challenges and health conditions.

 Specific products and services can also be found through individual providers.